 There are many reasons why a digestive system running at 100% is important, and these reasons are both small and large.

-- And not many people know this, but a lot of these complaints cause various parts of the digestive system to become inflamed.
+A lot of these complaints cause various parts of the digestive system to become inflamed.
 Inflammation can be the cause of obesity because it can prevent weight loss irrespective of how much you diet and exercise.

 Peppermint (Mentha × piperita) is the plant that gives us the deliciously refreshing peppermint flavouring in toothpaste, milkshakes, chewing gum and breath freshener.